-Pest control for fruit trees centers around discovering and implementing the types of eradication methods necessary for preservation of the trees.
-After finding and controlling thepests, it is important to determine the best types of measures to take in order to remove them.
+Pest control for fruit trees centers around discovering and implementing the types of eradication methods necessary to preserve the trees.
+After finding and controlling the pests, it is important to determine the best types of measures to take to remove them.
 The two broad categories of common pests in northern Utah are diseases and insects.

 Search and Destroy

-One of the best methods of pest control is to catch the problem early through scouting, essentially inspecting all of the fruit trees on your property for pests.
+One of the best pest control methods is to catch the problem early through scouting and inspecting all fruit trees on your property for pests.
 Experts recommend scouting at least every two weeks.
 You can also help determine whether the pests are disease- or insect-based by looking for certain indications.
-Leaves are great indicators of fruit tree health, and under magnification it is possible to see disease or insect damage.
-The fruit itself is the best sign of insect pest presence, due to the damage insects inflict.
+Leaves are great indicators of fruit tree health, and it is possible to see disease or insect damage under magnification.
+The fruit is the best sign of insect pests due to the damage insects inflict.

-Fruit tree disease is a common problem, and one of the most common diseases in Utah is called coryneum blight (shot-hole blight) which can infect peach, nectarine and apricot species.
+Fruit tree disease is a common problem, and one of the most common diseases in Utah is Coryneum blight (shot-hole blight), which can infect peach, nectarine and apricot species.
 At the beginning of the disease, black spots appear and later turn into holes, hence the name.
 Management includes removing all infected parts of the tree and creating a barrier between irrigation water and tree leaves, as water provides a rich environment for the disease to spawn.
-Another common disease that affects apple — and on rare occasions, pear — trees is apple scab.
+Another common disease that affects apple — and, on rare occasions, pear — trees are apple scabs.
 The name is derived from the lesions found on infected apples and pears.
 Separating irrigation water from tree leaves is also helpful here, as is planting scab-resistant fruit tree species, if possible.